 Merry Christmas bookworms!!
-Welcome back to Bookending Winter!!
-Today’s prompt is Christmas Down Under!!
+Welcome back to Bookending Winter, where today’s prompt is Christmas Down Under!!

-If you want to check out some of the past 24 days of prompts, please click on this link: Link to blog-hopping masterlist.
+If you want to check out some of the past 24 days of prompts (including yesterday’s post), please click on this link: Link to blog-hopping masterlist.
 And if you want to sign up (it’s still not too late), you can check this link: Link to Bookending Winter sign-ups.

 Bookending Winter: Christmas Down Under

 You’re all invited to spend a week in December with me in Australia*!
 What would you do if you were to celebrate the holiday season (Christmas, Hanukkah, New Year’s, whatever takes your fancy) in Australia?
 Where would you go?
 What Aussie traditions would you want to take part in?
 How would you spend your time having a summery end of year?